 - Anti-inflammatories: prescription and over-the-counter anti-inflammatory medications (NSAIDs) can help reduce arthritic joint inflammation and limit future damage.

-- Injections or ortho-biologics: a stem cell or platelet rich plasma injection can help provide the right nutrients and healing factors to your hip joint.
+- Injections or ortho-biologics can help provide the right nutrients and healing factors to your hip joint.
 Injections are most effective when used early in treatment before the cartilage deterioration gets severe.

 - Minimally invasive total or partial hip replacement: with an anterior approach, outpatient hip replacement, your surgeon will replace the top or part of your femur (the “ball” of the ball-and-socket joint) with artificial joint components.
 The diseased tissue and bone is removed, preventing further degeneration.
 Since the procedure is performed in an outpatient setting, most patients can return home within 24-hours and begin weight-bearing physical therapy the next day.